bjornjorgensen/TED-and-Doffin-to-ocds/README.md

 Key aspects of the mapping include:

 1. **Business Terms (BT)**: Each XML element corresponding to a specific business term is mapped to the appropriate OCDS field.
 2. **Organization Information**: Handling of organization details, including addresses and identifiers.
 3. **Lot Information**: Processing lot-specific data and ensuring proper representation in the OCDS structure.
 4. **Date Formatting**: Ensuring all dates are formatted according to the ISO 8601 standard.
 5. **Document References**: Mapping document references from XML to OCDS document objects.

 For detailed mapping information, please refer to the [official OCDS eForm profile mapping documentation](https://standard.open-contracting.org/profiles/eforms/latest/en/mapping/).

+## TED and Doffin Data Processing

+This converter is designed to handle XML eForm data from both TED and Doffin:

+### TED (Tenders Electronic Daily)
+- Processes XML data from the EU's official journal dedicated to European public procurement.
+- Handles TED-specific XML structures and element names.
+- Ensures compliance with EU-specific procurement rules and regulations.

+### Doffin (Database for offentlige innkjøp)
+- Processes XML data from Norway's national database for public procurement notices.
+- Accommodates Doffin-specific XML schemas and data formats.
+- Ensures adherence to Norwegian procurement standards and requirements.

+The converter identifies the source of the XML data (TED or Doffin) and applies the appropriate parsing and mapping rules to ensure accurate conversion to OCDS format.

 ## Contributing